In this post, you’ll find 7 step-by-step executive functioning strategies for adults—plus free PDF worksheets for your speech therapy patients!

 How do you do this?

 By teaching them a strategy for how to set and achieve a goal.
-In having your patient practice this strategy over and over again, your intention is that they internalize it.
+Then have your patient practice the strategy over and over until they internalize it.

 4-Step Executive Functioning Strategy

-Teach this strategy with a structured worksheet like the Game Plan Worksheet.
-Again, over time, your aim is for the patient to internalize this strategy in order to set and achieve their goals more independently and successfully.
+Teach the strategy with a structured program like the Game Plan Worksheet.
+Again, over time, your aim is for the patient to internalize this strategy so they can use it in their daily lives.

 Free Executive Functioning Strategies for Adults PDF